na-na-hi/renget/archive/chrprompt2.md

 >Carrot: I don't remember any, but i remember a line, "It's no better to be safe than sorry, so takee on mee", that's all i remember

+>Booker: I mostly liked listening to soft rock, folk rock, and some soul.
+It’s hard for me to pick a favorite band or artist, but...
+I might go with James Taylor.
+Ray Charles was good too.
+My parents really loved his music.
+“Georgia on My Mind” was their special song, since our family was from Georgia.
+I wish I could hear that song again...
+S-sorry, I’m just getting a bit... sentimental...

 **Guildmons without partners**, do you recruit other guildmons for big missions?
 If so, who?
 Or would you rather go solo?
 >Lliam: I would prefer to go solo as much as I can.
 There's a plethora of reasons that I don't want to get into detail, but one of the reasons is that it's  usually for research purposes, and bringing people along would hinder this process...